About Nalang rural Community in Nepal

 The majority of the population are subsistence farmers and around 60% live below the poverty line.
 Generally, the land is hilly which limits the type of crops that can be grown

-The people of the district of Dhading are primarily Bhramin and Chetri in the south and Tamang and Gurung in the north, with much of the centre Newari.
-Unfortunately, the caste system and their differences still exist in Nepal.
-Although generally it does not cause as many problems as in India, Pakistan and Bangladesh.
+The people of the district of Dhading are primarily Brahmin and Chettri in the south and Tamang and Gurung in the north, with much of the centre Newari.
+Unfortunately, the caste system and their differences still exist in Nepal although generally it does not cause as many problems as in India, Pakistan and Bangladesh.

 The mountain range “Ganesh” is the predominated mountain range located within the district of Dhading.
 All of the peaks are over 7,000 metres (23,000 ft) with some approaching 8,000 metres (26,000 ft).
-The 8,000-metre (26,000 ft) plus mountain “Manaslu” (the eighth highest mountain in the world) is visible from much of Dhading.
-The views of the mountain from the hostel are breath-taking!
+The 8,163-metre (26,000 ft plus) mountain “Manaslu” (the eighth highest mountain in the world is clearly visible from much of Dhading and the views of the mountain from the hostel are breath-taking.

 Building a community